Luca Guadagnino: International recognition (2017–present)

-Upcoming projects
+Prospective projects

-On 14 May 2020, Variety announced that Antoine Fuqua was no longer directing the Scarface remake and that Guadagnino signed on to direct the film with the script still being written by the Coen brothers as previously confirmed.

-Guadagnino is attached to direct multiple projects including Burial Rites, based on the 2013 novel of the same name, with Jennifer Lawrence producing and starring as Agnes Magnúsdóttir, the last woman executed in Iceland, for TriStar Pictures, and a biographical film about Hollywood hustler Scotty Bowers.
-Guadagnino also expressed interest and is planning a sequel to Call Me by Your Name.
-He is also attached to direct an adaption of Lord of the Flies, with Patrick Ness adapting the book for Warner Bros.
-Guadagnino is also in talks with the Kubrick estate about possibly directing Stanley Kubrick's unrealized Holocaust project Aryan Papers.
+Guadagnino was attached to direct multiple projects including a biographical film about Hollywood hustler Scotty Bowers, and an adaption of Lord of the Flies, with Patrick Ness adapting the book for Warner Bros.
+In March 2024, Guadagnino told la Repubblica his next project would be Separate Rooms, a film adaptation of Pier Vittorio Tondelli's 1989's novel, Camere separate.
+Variety reported Josh O'Connor was in talks to star.
+By early 2025, O'Connor announced he was no long attached to star it.

-On 6 January 2022, it was announced that Guadagnino will direct a biographical film about Audrey Hepburn for Apple TV+ with Rooney Mara playing the lead.
-On 11 February 2022, he was set to direct sports drama film Challengers starring Zendaya, Josh O'Connor & Mike Faist.
-He is set to produce an Italian movie titled Diciannove.
-He is set to direct a film adaptation of William S. Burroughs novel Queer with Daniel Craig in the lead.
+In October 2024, Guadagnino was entering final negotiations to direct a "new interpretation" of Bret Easton Ellis's 1991 novel, American Psycho, with Scott Z. Burns adapting for Lionsgate.
+In December of the same year, Variety reported that Austin Butler was in discussions to star as Patrick Bateman.

 Other activities

-Guadagnino has served twice on the jury of the Torino Film Festival: in 2003 for the Short Film section and in 2006 for the Official Jury.
+Guadagnino has served twice on the jury of the Torino Film Festival: in 2003 for the short flm section and in 2006 for the official jury.
 In 2010, he was a member of the Venice Film Festival.
 In 2011, he served as president of the Beirut Film Festival, and on the jury of the Locarno Film Festival.

-Outside of film, he began working with the Italian fashion house Fendi in 2005. and in 2012 created Frenesy, a creative agency and production company that conceives and implements communications for luxury brands and produces fashion films, video and print advertising, and high-profile creative events.
+Outside of film, he began working with the Italian fashion house Fendi in 2005.
+In 2012, he created Frenesy, a creative agency and production company that conceives and implements communications for luxury brands and produces fashion films, video and print advertising, and high-profile creative events.

 Guadagnino headed the jury for Louis Vuitton's Journey Awards in 2012, an international competition dedicated to young filmmakers.
 He also participated as a jury member in the first edition of Fashion Film Festival Milano in 2014, chaired by Franca Sozzani, chief editor of Vogue Italia.
 In December 2011, he made his debut as an opera director with Falstaff by Giuseppe Verdi at the Teatro Filarmonico in Verona, Italy.

+Luca Guadagnino will preside over the jury of the upcoming Marrakech International Film Festival, replacing Thomas Vinterberg, who had previously been appointed president of the fest’s jury but “had to excuse himself for family reasons,” according to a festival statement.